United 2026 FIFA World Cup bid: Public opinion

 On October 24, 2017, a survey of adults in Canada, Mexico, and the United States showed a broad support for Canada–United States–Mexico bid to host the 2026 FIFA World Cup.
-It found that 77% of North American residents are in favor of hosting the first-ever 48-team FIFA World Cup, and 81% of respondents across the three countries agree that hosting the tournament would be good for their specific country.
-Also, nearly six in 10 (57 percent) of those surveyed say they would be interested in attending FIFA World Cup matches if the games were played near where they live or work.
+It found that 77% of North American residents were in favor of hosting the first-ever 48-team FIFA World Cup, and 81% of respondents across the three countries agreed that hosting the tournament would be good for their specific country.
+Also, nearly six in 10 (57 percent) of those surveyed said they would be interested in attending FIFA World Cup matches if the games were played near where they live or work.

 U.S. House of Representatives

 On April 20, 2018, Representatives Darin LaHood and fellow co-chairs of the Congressional Soccer Caucus Kathy Castor (FL-14), Don Bacon (NE-02), Ruben Kihuen (NV-04) introduced a resolution to recognize and support the efforts of the United Bid Committee to host the 2026 FIFA World Cup in Canada, Mexico and the United States.
 The U.S. House of Representatives adopted this resolution on April 25, 2018.